Last Updated on April 17, 2021 by Jim Ferri

 The reality, however, is that it incorporates the best of both Californian worlds.

-Santa Barbara is a stylish Californian seaside city as seductive as it is charming, with a unique patina the local tourism people tout as the region’s “aphrodisiac credentials.”
+Santa Barbara is a stylish Californian seaside city as seductive as it is charming.
+It also has a unique patina the local tourism people tout as the region’s “aphrodisiac credentials.”

-And they may just be right, given the fact that several Hollywood celebrities, ranging from Sir Laurence Olivier and Clark Gable to Gwyneth Paltrow and Sandra Bullock, have tied the knot here.
+And they may just be right, given the fact that several Hollywood celebrities have tied the knot here.
+They range from Sir Laurence Olivier and Clark Gable to Gwyneth Paltrow and Sandra Bullock.
 It’s also where JFK and Jackie O. spent part of their honeymoon.

-The late President Ronald Reagan’s ranch (aka the “western White House”) is here and celebrities such as Oprah, Kirk Douglas, George Lucas, Carol Burnett, John Cleese, Drew Barrymore, Julia Louis-Dreyfus, Kevin Costner and others still have homes in the area.
+The late President Ronald Reagan’s ranch (aka the “western White House”) is here.
+Other celebrities such as Oprah, Kirk Douglas, George Lucas, Carol Burnett, John Cleese, Drew Barrymore, Julia Louis-Dreyfus, Kevin Costner have also had homes in the area.

 What draws so many to Santa Barbara?
 Make up your own mind by visiting this city nestled on the coast along California’s fabled Highway 101.